cerebris/jsonapi-resources/README.md

 end
 ```

-When a namespaced `resource` is used any related `resources` must also be in the same namespace.
+When a namespaced `resource` is used, any related `resources` must also be in the same namespace.

 #### Error codes